 Tell your doctor if you have ever had:

 problems with your retina (the membrane layer inside your eye that helps produce vision);

 epilepsy or other seizure disorder;

-Tell your doctor if you will be exposed to insecticide poisons (carbamate or organophosphate types) while you are using echothiophate iodide ophthalmic.
+Tell your doctor if you will be exposed to insecticide or pesticide poisons (carbamate or organophosphate types) while you are using echothiophate iodide ophthalmic.
 Breathing in or absorbing these chemicals through your skin can increase certain side effects of the medicine.
-Wear a protective mask and clothing if you work with insecticide chemicals while you are using echothiophate iodide ophthalmic.
+Wear a protective mask and clothing if you work with chemicals in farming, gardening, or manufacturing.

 How should I use echothiophate iodide ophthalmic?

 Your doctor will perform an eye examination to make sure you do not have conditions that would prevent you from safely using echothiophate iodide ophthalmic.